xanZ08/docs/releases/CLI.md

 ==

 ### Breaking
-* Minimum required Android Build-tools version is set to 23.0.0 due to some changes in Android SDK.
-CLI will not allow building your application for Android in case you do not have at least this version installed.
+* Minimum required Android Build Tools version is set to 23.0.0 due to some changes in Android SDK.
+CLI will not allow building your application for Android if you do not have at least this version installed.
 * Minimum required Windows version is now Windows 7 SP1.

 ### New